raho0/Instagram-miniBot/README.md

 - Get follow list
 - Quit

-if you want see who dont follow back there will be in 'dontfollowback.txt' after all you want to unfollow any page, you have to edit unfollow_list.txt and main.py
+if you want see who dont follow back, there will be in 'dontfollowback.txt'. after all you want to unfollow any page, you have to edit unfollow_list.txt and main.py